-AOMA is a leader in acupuncture and Chinese medical education, healthcare, and policy-making.
+AOMA is a national leader in acupuncture and Chinese medical education.
 Students at AOMA benefit directly from the school's strong reputation.
-The institution offers rigorous masters- and doctoral-level curricula, internationally renowned faculty, study abroad opportunities, demonstrated student success, and a supportive community in a dynamic city.
+The institution offers rigorous masters- and doctoral-level curricula taught by internationally-renowned faculty, study abroad opportunities, demonstrated student success, and a supportive community in a dynamic city.

 The rigorous and comprehensive curriculum and focus on integrative healthcare sets AOMA apart from other schools of Traditional Chinese Medicine (TCM).
 AOMA was the first stand-alone, single-purpose school of Chinese medicine to achieve regional accreditation.
 This achievement is a testament to the quality of the school and its programs.

 At AOMA, the study of integrative medicine draws on the 2,000-year history of Chinese medicine which views the mind, body, and spirit as a single interrelated system.
-The Master of Acupuncture and Oriental Medicine program provides a foundation for students' development into compassionate, effective practitioners who embody the spirit of this ancient and integrative medical practice.
+The Master of Acupuncture with Chinese Herbal Medicine Specialization program provides a foundation for students' development into compassionate, effective practitioners who embody the spirit of this ancient and integrative medical practice.
 Each of the core components within AOMA's rigorous and comprehensive curriculum promotes mastery of an essential element of Chinese medicine.

 Doctor of Acupuncture & Oriental Medicine (DAOM)

-At AOMA, you will develop skills in pain management and learn how to address the accompanying psychosocial concerns.
+At AOMA, you will develop skills in Chinese and integrative medicine.
 The leadership and critical thinking skills that you will acquire and develop over the course of this program will add depth to your practice, thereby providing a substantive foundation for the improved healthcare and transformative experience you will then be able to offer your patients.